matklad/matklad.github.io/_posts/2018-01-03-make-your-own-make.markdown

 creating a special Cargo subcommand to execute build tasks, implemented as Rust programs, in [this thread](https://users.rust-lang.org/t/idea-for-a-crate-tool-cargo-task/15300/).
-However, since then I realized that there are build-in tools in Cargo which allow one to get a pretty ergonomic solution.
+However, since then I realized that there are built-in tools in Cargo which allow one to get a pretty ergonomic solution.
 Namely, the combination of workspaces, aliases and ability to define binaries seems to do the trick.